-Competitor usability testing is observing our target market use a competitor’s products or services to gain insights on the mindset of the user, common issues, and potential improvements in our own product.
-In some cases, the need for an entirely new product can be revealed.
+Competitor usability testing is observing our target market using a competitor’s products or services to gain insights on the mindset of the user, common issues, and potential improvements in our own product.
+In some cases, this can reveal the need for an entirely new product.
 In other cases, we can gain insights on what parts of a competitor product are unnecessary.

-This is almost identical but not to be confused with Competitive usability testing, which tests an existing product against existing competitors to establish which product is “winning.”
+This is almost identical to — but not to be confused with — competitive usability testing, which tests an existing product against existing competitors to establish which product is “winning.”

 The process of conducting competitor usability tests is the same as when testing our own product.
-However in this case we apply the same methodology to a different purpose by testing our competitor’s products or substitute goods.
+In this case we apply the same methodology to a different purpose by testing our competitor’s products or substitute goods.

-Any results should be taken as generative and not evaluative.
-In addition, any ideas generated tend to be highly unstructured and piecemeal.
-So they must be properly integrated in a viable solution.
+Any results should be taken as generative rather than evaluative.
+Ideas generated tend to be highly unstructured and piecemeal, so they must be properly integrated into a viable solution.

 Before building a solution, any ideas should be tested via alternative generative product research methods such as Solutions Interviews or Concierge Testing.

 - Hawthorne effect (the observer effect): Users may behave differently when attempting to complete a task due to their awareness of being observed.

 - Confirmation bias: Experimenters sometimes ask questions or create use cases in such a way that the user’s response/action confirms their preconceptions, hypothesis, or beliefs.